💲Making Money With AI The Right Way | Ownership, Outcomes, & Consequences — Chapter Five

 Every outcome has an owner.

-And if you deployed the system, that owner is you.
+If you deployed the system, that owner is you.

 Tools don’t face consequences.